Skip to main content

 All good in theory, but when I ask clients what they could be best in the world at, I’m often met with blank faces.
 Even worse, laughter!
 Often, they’re selling lots of stuff to lots of different customers.
 Finding one to focus on is hard.
 Discussion can go round and round.
 Similarly, when I ask them what they’re passionate about, a common response is, ‘Er – nothing’ (massive face-palm!)
 It brings me back to having the right people.
 If your team finds it hard to be passionate or care enough about something, they may not be the right people.
 This is important.
 They need to evangelise your mission.

 When teams get the Hedgehog Concept right, it’s transformational.
 Take our client, Excelsior Multi Academy Trust.
 Their BHAG is to be world-famous for innovation in education.
-This transformed the way they wrote job ads, which transformed the volume and quality of CVs they received, which transformed the quality of teachers they’re hiring.
-They’re starting to have an impact on the wider educational arena in Birmingham.
+This transformed how they wrote job ads, which transformed the volume and quality of CVs they received and the quality of teachers they were hiring.
+They’re starting to impact the wider educational arena in Birmingham.
 What an absolute joy for me as their coach.
 It’s inspirational to witness people taking the frameworks I offer and using them with such an impact.

 5. Good to Great companies have a culture of discipline

 Rinsing out the cottage cheese is the expression Jim Collins uses to describe the importance of good company and a culture of discipline in ‘Good to Great’.
 Strange use of words until you understand he’s referring to athlete David Scott.
-During the stretch when Scott won six Ironman triathlons, he would rinse his cottage cheese to get rid of any excess fat.
+During the stretch, when Scott won six Ironman triathlons, he rinsed his cottage cheese to eliminate any excess fat.
 Whether this helped or not, this small action showed Scott’s disciplined thought, disciplined action, focus and commitment to being the best.

 It smacks of obsession with marginal gains – the 1% that will make all the difference to performance.
 A constant drive to be the best.
 Making steady, consistent progress towards a goal.
 This can only come from a business culture of discipline and a constant, almost restless curiosity.

 It makes me twitch when I discuss business books with a prospective client, and they tell me they don’t read.
-I just don’t know where to go next.
-How do you plan to go from good to great if you can’t find time to find out how others have already done it?
-This demonstrates a lack of curiosity, determination and discipline to me.
+I don’t know where to go next.
+How do you plan to go from good to great if you can’t find time to discover how others have already done it?
+This demonstrates a lack of curiosity, determination and discipline.
 There is always time to read and improve your knowledge.
 Where would I be without Jim Collins, Verne Harnish, and Patrick Lencioni?
 Who would have given me the frameworks on which I’ve built success for my teams?
-Going back to Level 5 leadership, there’s definitely a link between humility and reading.
+Returning to Level 5 leadership, there’s a link between humility and reading.
 Successful CEOs will have the discipline to read at least 12 books a year.
-It’s why their companies make the leap and why we run our book club here at MONKHOUSE & COMPANY.
+It’s why their companies make the leap and why we run our book club here at Monkhouse & Company.

 6. Technology accelerators move companies from Good to Great

 According to Collins, good to great companies think differently about technology.
-They avoid fads – instead, they focus solely on technology that can accelerate momentum in the Hedgehog Concept.
+Instead, they avoid fads and focus solely on technology that can accelerate momentum in the Hedgehog Concept.

 In an older piece of research, McKinsey found that 17 – 20% of companies that do IT projects well go on to invest in more IT.
 But the opposite is also true – if there’s a track record of failure, it puts companies off further IT investment leading to divergence over time.
 Digital transformation is difficult, no question.
 But it’s not impossible.
-If your business is failing at IT, you need to change your people, suppliers or the tools that you’re using.
+If your business fails at IT, you must change your people, suppliers, or tools.
 But don’t stop investing.
-You can bet one or more of your competitors will be using technology well.
+You can bet one or more of your competitors will use technology well.

 7. Good to Great companies build a flywheel of momentum